 Walk circulation with a narrower lens

-On the site plan, trace truck approach, dock face, employee parking, and shared drive aisles again, but this time test the friction points you marked after the first visit.
-Ask whether peak season queues are common in the submarket.
+On the site plan, trace truck approach, dock face, employee parking, and shared drive aisles again—but this time test the friction points you marked after the first visit.
+Ask whether peak-season queues are common in the submarket.
 Stand where a driver would wait if two tenants receive deliveries at once.

-Reuse a short diligence list instead of improvising
+Reuse a short diligence list

 Second tours fail when everyone asks new questions and nobody records answers.
 Reuse the same prompts: